fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 Before starting this guide, users should have the LedBlinking deployment running on their hardware and connected to the fprime GDS running on a development machine.
 If hardware is not available, this guide can be followed by running the LedBlinking deployment locally on a development machine instead.

-!!! note
+> [!NOTE]
-    If running the LedBlinker deployment locally instead of on the intended hardware, make sure to rebuild fprime with stubbed GPIO drivers so the LedBlinker deployment doesn't attempt to write to physical GPIO ports.
+> If running the LedBlinker deployment locally instead of on the intended hardware, make sure to rebuild fprime with stubbed GPIO drivers so the LedBlinker deployment doesn't attempt to write to physical GPIO ports.
 Regenerate the native deployment with `fprime-util generate -DFPRIME_USE_STUBBED_DRIVERS=ON`.
 MacOS defaults to stubbed drivers and does not require explicitly setting this option.

-### Intro to Fprime System Testing
+### Intro to F Prime System Testing

 Installing the fprime-gds also installs a pytest fixture called `fprime_test_api`.
 When used, this allows the pytest testing library to automatically connect to the currently running fprime-gds.

-!!! note
+> [!NOTE]
-    if running the fprime GDS on non-default ports, you can use the same command line arguments used with `fprime-cli` with `pytest` to point the system testing library to the correct GDS instance
+> If running the GDS on non-default ports, you can use the same command line arguments used with `fprime-cli` with `pytest` to point the system testing library to the correct GDS instance

 First, create a basic test case to verify the system testing library is correctly setup.